Max1Truc/Firefox-add-on-for-leboncoin.fr/README.md

 3. Click on it

-4. You can now modify the new ad and delete the old ad.
+4. You can now modify the new ad and delete the old one.